eldoyle/PythonIntro/_episodes/06-Loops.md

 ## Exercises
 > ## From 1 to N
-> Python has a built-in function called `range` that creates a sequence of numbers. range can accept 1-3 parameters.
+> Python has a built-in function called `range()` that creates a sequence of numbers. `range()` can accept 1-3 parameters.
 >
-> If one parameter is input, `range` creates an array of that length, starting at zero and incrementing by 1.
+> If one parameter is input, `range()` creates an array of that length, starting at zero and incrementing by 1.
 If 2 parameters
-> are input, > `range` starts at the first and ends just before the second, incrementing by one.
+> are input, `range()` starts at the first and ends just before the second, incrementing by one.
 If `range()` is passed 3
-> parameters, it starts at the first one, ends just before the second one, and increments by the third one.
+> parameters, it starts at the first number, ends just before the second one, and increments by the third one.
 >
 > For example, `range(3)` produces the numbers 0, 1, 2.  `range(2, 5)` produces 2, 3, 4, and `range(3, 10, 3)` produces 3, 6, 9.
 >
-> Using `range`, write a loop that uses range to print the first 3 natural numbers: 1, 2, 3.
+> Using `range()`, write a loop that prints the first 3 natural numbers: 1, 2, 3.
 > > ## Solution
 > > ~~~
 > > #Create the range